acg-team/Selection-in-Genes-Course/tutorials/simple-codon-model/README.md

 > -  Study the statistics of nucleotide usage for different codon positions.
 Which position displays the most bias?
 Why?
 > - What is the ML estimate of the transition-transversion ratio κ?
 > - What is the ML estimate of the ω-ratio?
 How would you interpret these ML estimates?
-> - Compare your results to the analyses of this dataset in the original PAML [paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1461088/) (it is dataset D10).
+> - Compare your results to the analyses of this dataset (**D10** in the paper) in the original PAML [paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1461088/).
 Do your observations agree with those of Yang et al.?

 Example output files are provided on the left-hand panel, under the heading **Output**.